Destination Marketing; Drive sustainble growth through community passion and innovation

 But don't forget the more sustainable, nature and cultural orientated travelers, that loves to be connected to hidden gems, artisan food producers and unique natural surroundings.

 To be able to attract visitors you need to have some basic set ups.
 Important is that your destination is connected.
 Travelers should be able to come to your destination relatively easy.
-In developing countries this is can be a challenge, international flight connection are not really good, there are no paved roads throughout the country.
+In developing countries this is can be a challenge, international flight connection are not really good and there are no paved roads throughout the country.
 Connectivity can also be conflicting with preservation of nature, think about roads through a national park.
 In Nepal roads are connecting communities, but they go over old trails, which used to be trekking routes, careful planning of roads is a must.
 In Saudi Arabia, they do what Dubai and Qatar have done previously, invest heavily to make sure the country become an airline hub, where its very easy to fly to and low cost airlines start to compete on rates.
 Another good example is Kuala Lumpur in Malaysia.
+Airlines play a big role in bringing tourist to new destinations, lobbying for shared promotions and or flash deals to your destination can improve demand.

 Creating stories based on demand generators